gitlabhq/gitlabhq/doc/administration/operations/speed_up_ssh.md

 ## The reason

-By default, all SSH keys are written to one `authorized_keys` file, from oldest to newest.
-The way OpenSSH searches for a key to authorize a user is by doing a linear search.

-This means that a new user (or an old user with a new key) will force OpenSSH to load the whole file and scan through it on every git SSH operation to find its key.
-On top of this, the file is not cached by the OS if it is being written to frequently, which would result in wasted IOPS.
+OpenSSH searches for a key to authorize a user via a linear search.
+In the worst case, such as when the user is not authorized to access GitLab, OpenSSH will scan the entire file to search for a key.
+This can take significant time and disk I/O, which will delay users attempting to push or pull to a repository.
+Making matters worse, if users add or remove keys frequently, the operating system may not be able to cache the authorized_keys file, which causes the disk to be accessed repeatedly.

 ## The solution

-GitLab Shell provides a way to check keys by fingerprint which can be used to efficiently authorize users.
+GitLab Shell provides a way to authorize SSH users via a fast, indexed lookup to the GitLab database.
+GitLab Shell uses the fingerprint of the SSH key to check whether the user is authorized to access GitLab.

 > **Warning:** OpenSSH version 6.9+ is required because `AuthorizedKeysCommand` must be able to accept a fingerprint.
 These instructions will break installations using older versions of OpenSSH, such as those included with CentOS as of May 2017.